cloudmesh-community/fa19-516-144/project/report.md

 extractable from local users).
 One possible tool to integrate may be [keepassXC-cli](<https://www.mankier.com/1/keepassxc-cli#>)

+There are several password managements tools that have been developed over the last decade but not all are useful for cloudmesh. kpcli and kedpm are two historical password manager, but they lack modern development.
+Keepass2-cli has more active development but lacks some of the intuitive command line features that keepassXC-cli has. the gopass password manager seems useful for the inteded purposes of cloudmesh, but it is still in early development.

 ### Referencing Encrypted Data

 The current implementation of configuration encryption is intended to secure